Onther-Tech/economics/Tokamaklayer2.md

    Depositing TON implies putting TON into layer 2 networks to make transactions.

    Deposited TON is open to various possibilities.
 For instance, users can hold deposited TON like cash for future transactions.
 They can also lock or stake TON for a specific purpose.
-Notably, locked or staked TON loses the liquidity to perform the predetermined function.
+Locked or staked TON loses the liquidity to perform the predetermined function.
+For example, TON locked for layer 2 security is only for maintaining the integrity of networks.
 <br/>

 #### 3.2.2.
 TON seigniorage distribution based on the amount of TON deposited